What are the Top 10 Things To Know About Social Security Disability Benefits

 When the Social Security Disability program was first created by new laws changing the role of the Social Security Administration in 1956, “disability” was considered physical.
 There were no laws that prevented discrimination against disabled workers, nor requiring buildings to have handicapped access.
-In order for those with disabilities to survive, they needed some form of income, and the Social Security Administration created a program to help.
+For those with disabilities to survive, they needed some form of income, and the Social Security Administration created a program to help.

-Now, the definition of “disability” has greatly changed.
+Now, the definition of “disability” has dramatically changed.
 Mental illnesses from post-traumatic stress disorder to schizophrenia can qualify the applicant for disability benefits.
 More people are diagnosed with chronic pain conditions as well, such as fibromyalgia or multiple sclerosis.
-As jobs in the US change from primarily farming and industrial labor to desk work, more people with physical disabilities are able to find good jobs.
+As jobs in the US change from primarily farming and industrial labor to desk work, more people with physical disabilities can find good jobs.

-Social Security Disability has established a “trial period,” which will allow you to keep your disability benefits while you try to return to work, for at least 9 months.
-If you are able to remain employed, then for the next 36 months, if you need to take time away from work due to your disability, you can apply for disability benefits for that month if your work earnings are not “substantial.”
+Social Security Disability has established a “trial period,” which will allow you to keep your disability benefits while you try to return to work for at least nine months.
+If you can remain employed, then for the next 36 months, if you need to take time away from work due to your disability, you can apply for disability benefits for that month if your work earnings are not “substantial.”